KawikaMiller/pokedex/README.md

   - Also thinking of setting this up to use a PostgreSQL database instead of MongoDB

 The `Items` tab is still being worked on.

-## Getting Started
-If you are running this locally then first run the command `npm i` to install all your dependencies.
-Once that is finished you can start the app by running the command `npm start` in your terminal from the root of this directory.

-*Deployed version of the app TBD*

 ## Architecture
 - React